Azure/apim-landing-zone-accelerator/docs/AAC/AppGW-IAPIM-Func-content.md

 - **[Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview)** is a Platform-as-a-Service service provisioned within the developer's virtual network which provides secure RDP/SSH connectivity to the developer's virtual machines over TLS from the Azure portal.
 With Azure Bastion, virtual machines no longer require a public IP address to connect via RDP/SSH.
 This reference architecture uses Azure Bastion to access the DevOps Agent / GitHub Runner server or the management jump box server.

+### Alternatives
+For the backend services that the API Management instance connects to, there are several alternatives in addition to Azure Functions that is used in this reference implementation:

+- [**Azure App Service**](https://docs.microsoft.com/en-us/azure/app-service/overview) is a fully managed HTTP-based service to build, deploy, and scale web apps. .NET, .NET Core, Java, Ruby, Node.js, PHP, and Python are all suported.
+Applications can run and scale in either Windows or Linux based environment.
+- [**Azure Kubernetes Service**](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) offers fully managed Kubernetes clusters for integrated continuous intgration and continupous delivery (CI/CD) experience, governace, and security.
+- [**Azure Logic Apps**](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) is a cloud based platform for creating and running automated workflows.
+- [**Azure Container Apps**](https://docs.microsoft.com/en-us/azure/container-apps/overview) enables you to run microservices and contanerized applications on a serverless platform.

+For multi-region deployments, consider using [**Azure Front Door**](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-overview) to deliver high aviability, lower latency and scale.

 ## Considerations

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).

-- Review the reference implementation resources at [LOB-ILB-ASEv3](../../reference-implementations/LOB-ILB-ASEv3/) to better understand the specifics of this implementation.
+- Review the reference implementation resources at [AppGW-IAPIM-Func](../../reference-implementations/AppGW-IAPIM-Func/) to better understand the specifics of this implementation.
 - It is recommended that you clone this repo and modify the reference implementation resources to suit your requirements and your organization's specific landing zone guidelines.
 - Ensure that the service principal used to deploy the solution has the required permissions to create the resource types listed above.
 - Consider the CI/CD service you will use for deploying the reference implementation.
 As this reference implementation is an internal API Management, a self-hosted agent is needed to execute the deployment pipelines.
 As such the choice is to use either a DevOps Agent or a GitHub Runner.
 Refer to the [user guide](../README.md) on specific configuration values required for each.